Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/js211_assessment/js211_assessment_study_guide.md

 0.1 + 0.2; 			// returns 0.30000000000000004, not 0.3!
 ```

-The best practice here is avoid fractional numbers as much as you can.
+The best practice here is to avoid fractional numbers as much as you can.
 Instead, use an integer number of the smallest relevant units.
 For example, if you're working with financial numbers, represent the amount in cents.
 If you're working with time duration, use seconds instead of hours.

 There are a few special number values: